-When you decide it's safe to lift the hood, here's what you'll see:
+When you decide it is safe to lift the hood, here is what you will see:

 - A. Electric Engine Cooling Fans - B. Coolant Surge Tank

 An electric engine cooling fan under the hood can start up even when the engine is not running and can injure you.
 Keep hands, clothing and tools away from any underhood electric fan.